 A fantastic time to visit Volcanoes National Park on the Big Island of Hawaii would be in July when the weather is quite pleasant and typically sunnier and the weather is pleasant to visit.

-Volcanoes National Park is a year round destination and the top attraction to visit on the Big Island.
+Volcanoes National Park is a year round destination and the top attraction of things to do on the Big Island!
 The reactivated lava activity in the Halemaumau crater located in the main caldera at Kilauea is drawing visitors who want to see the lava activity, steam and ash plumes that emanate directly from the crater.

 The park is open 24 hours daily so be sure to visit later at night when the lava and plumes are visible from the various lookout points along the caldera rim.